 Farmer-focused.
 Like other Commodity Credit Corporation investments, a driving factor is providing support and opportunities for U.S. agricultural commodity producers.

 Eligible entities are for‐profit businesses and corporations, nonprofit entities, Tribes and Tribal organizations, producer‐owned cooperatives and corporations, certified benefit corporations, and state or local governments.
 Private entities must be independently owned and operated to apply.

 The maximum award is $100 million.
 The minimum award is $1 million.
 The grant term is five years.

 The Department will begin accepting applications in the coming days via www.grants.gov.
 Notably, there will be two opportunities for submission.

-The Department plans for an 45 day application window for applicants to receive priority for projects that increase the availability of fertilizer (nitrogen, phosphate or potash) and nutrient alternatives for agricultural producers to use in Crop Years 2023 or 2024.
+The Department plans for a 45-day application window for applicants to receive priority for projects that increase the availability of fertilizer (nitrogen, phosphate or potash) and nutrient alternatives for agricultural producers to use in crop years 2023 or 2024.

 On March 11, 2022, USDA announced plans for a $250 million investment in grants to support additional fertilizer production for American farmers to address rising costs and spur competition.

 These grants are part of a broader effort to help producers boost production and address global food insecurity.

 USDA’s Natural Resources Conservation Service is also improving opportunities for nutrient management.
 This includes targeting funding, increasing program flexibilities, launching a new outreach campaign to promote nutrient management’s economic benefits, and expanding partnerships to develop nutrient management plans.
 Meanwhile, USDA’s Risk Management Agency expanded crop insurance options for double cropping to reduce risk for producers raising two crops in the same year.